Skip to content

 SQL> GRANT EXECUTE_CATALOG_ROLE TO EXAMPLE-USERNAME WITH ADMIN OPTION;

-The EXAMPLE-USERNAME user can then grant access to SYS objects that are granted to SELECT_CATALOG_ROLE and EXECUTE_CATALOG_ROLE.
+The user can then grant access to the same SYS objects that the SELECT_CATALOG_ROLE and EXECUTE_CATALOG_ROLE roles can.

-To view the grants that are associated with SELECT_CATALOG_ROLE, run the following queries:
+To view the grants that are associated with SELECT_CATALOG_ROLE, run the following commands:

-SELECT type, owner, table_name, privilege, grantor, grantable FROM dba_tab_privs WHERE grantee = upper('SELECT_CATALOG_ROLE') UNIONSELECT 'SYS' AS type, NULL as owner, NULL as table_name, privilege, NULL, admin_option AS grantable FROM dba_sys_privs WHERE grantee = upper('SELECT_CATALOG_ROLE')
+SELECT type, owner, table_name, privilege, grantor, grantable FROM dba_tab_privs WHERE grantee = upper('SELECT_CATALOG_ROLE') UNION SELECT 'SYS' AS type, NULL as owner, NULL as table_name, privilege, NULL, admin_option AS grantable FROM dba_sys_privs WHERE grantee = upper('SELECT_CATALOG_ROLE') UNION

 For more information, see Granting SELECT or EXECUTE privileges to SYS objects.